hherzl/CatFactory.EntityFrameworkCore/README.md

 var mapForVarchar = database.DatabaseTypeMaps.FirstOrDefault(item => item.DatabaseType == "varchar");
 ```

-SQL Server allows to define data types, suppose the database instance has a data type defined by user with name Flag, Flag data type is a bit, bool in C#.
-Import method retrieve user data types, so in DatabaseTypeMaps collection we can search the parent data type for Flag:
+*SQL Server* allows to define data types, suppose the database instance has a data type defined by user with name Flag, Flag data type is a bit, bool in C#.
+Import method retrieves user data types, so in DatabaseTypeMaps collection we can search the parent data type for Flag:

 ### Project Selection

 A project selection is a limit to apply settings for objects that match with pattern.

-GlobalSelection is the default selection for project, contains a default instance of settings.
+**GlobalSelection** is the default selection for project, contains a default instance of settings.

 Patterns: